 In the beginning, info proletarians picked their first elites from among themselves; thereafter, their replacements were promoted from the info proletariat.
 It did not matter whether this happened through princely privilege, democratic election, religious hierarchy, Soviet nomination, robber barony or whatever.
 Nor did it matter if the political setting was a kraal of mud huts, a stinking feudal barony or a continent spanning, multi-ethnic, military-industrial empire.
 It never mattered whether weapon managers were enslaved or free, secular or religious, centralized or profit-oriented, plebian or noble, criminal or authorized, professional or amateur.
 Identical weapons elites emerged in any case, with remarkably similar mind-sets, attitudes and reflexive behaviors.
 Their talk might have changed over time and under different circumstances – cynically, opportunistically and with prejudice – but their walk never did.
 Except perhaps for honor …

 Learners must appeal foremost to military honor: that of my father, of every noble warrior, which cleanses him of his filth.
 Real warriors will recognize honor at once and defend it against any crazy deviant who lacks it, lethal as he may be.
 That honor will inspire PeaceWorld and defend it fiercely from then on.
 Honor and Learning should become one.
-After all, one learns honor.
+After all, honor is learned.

-· weapon mentors to broadcast this fabrication during pseudo-peace, and
+· weapon mentors to broadcast this lie during pseudo-peace, and

 · weapon sectarians to do so more forcefully in times of war.

 This triage “in the name of obedience and loyalty” dumbs down those chosen (and self-chosen) to monopolize power, collectively and automatically.
 Having held to this course for a while, weapons elites run aground on the reefs of their social contradictions.
 Quite predictably, they sink into ritual cruelty, institutional terror and routine corruption (see “Ritual Stupidity”).

 Info elites can practice one of three broad categories of info politics.
 The first two categories simplify information content; the third complexifies it.
 Transitions between these categories are gradual and flexible; they can go backwards or forwards ― they need not be categorical, abrupt or progressive.